 Notable Fact: This monastery is considered the oldest in all of Christendom.

-The Mar Sarkas cathedral was built before 325 AD and is still operational today as a monastery and church.
+The Mar Sarkas cathedral was built before 325 AD and is still operational today as the oldest church and monastery.
 While the exact date of its construction isn’t known, it is a fact that this monastery is the oldest in all of Christendom.
 The site’s convent still holds many ancient icons, including some dating back to the fourth century.